 b.
 Additional Voluntary Contribution Accounts 1%

-3.10 Based on the April 30, 2017 actuarial valuation, the Plan had a going-concern funding deficit and a solvency deficit, which must be funded by special payments by the University in accordance with the recommendations of the actuary.
+3.10 Based on the April 30, 2019 actuarial valuation, the Plan had a going-concern funding deficit which included the required Provision for Adverse Deviation (PfAD) which must be funded by special payments by the University in accordance with the recommendations of the actuary.
+The Plan had a solvency ratio in excess of 85% and therefore no additional solvency funding is required for the period covered by the April 30, 2019 actuarial valuation.

 3.11 University and member contributions are expected to be greater than benefit payments from the fund for the intermediate term, continuing to provide the Fund with sufficient liquidity to meet annual benefit payments.